Cell Line Development

 High-Throughput and Uniquely Protective

 Sorting Chinese Hamster Ovary (CHO) cells for high concentration antibody expressors is commonly carried out by cell sorting.
-While this technology offers high throughput, it can sometimes cause damage to fragile cells.
+While cell sorting technology offers high throughput, it can sometimes cause damage to fragile cells.
 Alternatively, clone pickers can be used, but this method is very low throughput.

 CHO Cell Viability after Cyto-Mine® Experiment